The-Grand-Combination/The-Grand-Campaign-EU5/CONTRIBUTING.md

 #### Branch Naming Conventions

-All contributors and members who have branch creation privileges are restricted to naming branches with the following format:
+All developers who have branch creation privileges are restricted to naming branches with the following format:

 - feat/*
 - bugfix/*